OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 Orienteer-based solutions are highly scalable.
 A solution can go with a growing business from a simple data model to a multi-branch business management solution.

-##What businesses can enjoy Orienteer
+##What Businesses can Benefit from Orienteer
 Developers of applied data warehouses, like ERP, CRM, whatever.

 Web service providers.